PopGenClustering/Clumppling/README.md

 # *Clumppling*

-This is the GitHub repository for the program ***Clumppling*** (CLUster Matching and Permutation Program that uses integer Linear ProgrammING), a framework for aligning clustering results of population structure analysis.
+This is the GitHub repository for the program ***Clumppling*** (CLUster Matching and Permutation Program that uses integer Linear programmING), a framework for aligning clustering results of population structure analysis.

 Current version **v 0.1.0 (beta version)**